Julian-dev28/consensus-hackathon-c2defi/README.md

 ### Building Defi Frontend

 - **[Wallet Integration](https://developers.stellar.org/docs/smart-contracts/guides/freighter/integrate-freighter-react):** Learn how to integrate Freighter, a browser wallet, with a Frontend application.
+- **[Contract Client](./1-workshop/1-staking/staking-dapp//shared/contracts.ts):** How to build clients that interact with smart contracts.

 ### Conclusion